Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming

-\paragraph*{Projected Gradient Methods} Another approach to solving nonlinear programs in continuous time makes use of projected dynamical systems~\cite{AN-DZ:96} by projecting the gradient of the objective function onto the cone of feasible descent directions, see e.g.,~\cite{AH-SB-FD:21}.
+Another approach to solving nonlinear programs in continuous time makes use of projected dynamical systems~\cite{AN-DZ:96} by projecting the gradient of the objective function onto the cone of feasible descent directions, see e.g.,~\cite{AH-SB-FD:21}.
 However, projected dynamical systems are, in general, discontinuous, which from an analysis viewpoint requires properly dealing with notions and existence of solutions, cf.~\cite{JC:08-csm-yo}.
 The work~\cite{TLF-DHB-NJM-RLT-SG:94} proposes a continuous modification of the projected gradient method, whose stability is analyzed in~\cite{YSX-JW:00}.
 However, this method projects onto the constraint set itself, rather than the tangent cone, and may fail when it is nonconvex.
-Another modification is the ``constrained gradient flow'' proposed in \cite{MM-MIJ:21-arxiv}, derived using insights from nonsmooth mechanics, and is well-defined outside the feasible set.
-The resulting method is related to the one presented here, though the dynamics are once again discontinuous, and convergence guarantees are only provided in the case of convexity, which we do not assume.
+Another modification is the ``constrained gradient flow'' proposed in \cite{MM-MIJ:22}, derived using insights from nonsmooth mechanics, and is well-defined outside the feasible set.
+The resulting method is related to the one presented here and converges to critical points, though the dynamics are once again discontinuous, and stability guarantees are only provided in the case of convexity, which we do not assume.